A simple and straightforward guide to buying and trading PotCoin (POT) in the US.

 Where to buy PotCoin

-You can buy POT on a number of popular cryptocurrency exchanges, including the following:
+You can buy POT on its very own Potwallet.com peer-to-peer platform and a number of popular cryptocurrency exchanges, including the following:

 How to buy PotCoin: Your step-by-step guide

-If you want to buy POT, you can do so by following three simple steps:
+If you want to buy POT, you can do so by choosing one of the following options:

-Step 1.
-Create an account with a cryptocurrency exchange that allows you to trade POT
+Option 2.
+Create an account with an exchange that allows you to trade POT

 POT isn’t widely listed on cryptocurrency exchanges, so you’ll first need to choose an exchange that offers POT currency pairings.
 Once you’ve found an exchange, you can sign up for an account by providing your name, email address and password.